centreon/centreon-archived/doc/en/api/clapi/objects/commands.rst

 If you want to remove a command use **DEL** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o CMD -a del -v 'check-host-alive'
+  $ ./centreon -u admin -p centreon -o CMD -a del -v 'check-host-alive'

 .. note::
   You need to generate your configuration file and restart monitoring engine in order to apply changes.